JerinAbraham2/Fotomatic/README.md

 ## Description

-A website for photography made on codeacademy
+> **_Note: This is a project from codecademy_**.

+A website made for photography, to showcase an ability to fix basic html and css website with flexbox and media queries.

 ### Languages used